cmu-llms-class/cmu-llm-class-website-2025/syllabus.md

 In the event of a medical emergency, please make your personal health, physical and mental, your first priority.
 Seek help from medical and care providers such as University Health Services.
 Students can request medical extensions afterwards with proof/note from providers.
-These will not count toward your six days.
+These will not count toward your 4 days.
 For other emmergencies and absences, students can request extensions with corresponding documentation on a case-by-case basis with instructors.